donboulton666/bibwoe.com/src/content/posts/groups.md

 >
 > > Christian religion is comprised of books from people that did not know each other, exceptions being Jesus's disciples and follower's.
 Where is Enoch or Mary's books.
 Along with many other works written after Jesus's time.
 >
 > > > Many codex's were made of various forms by the formalized churches. and written for the churches worth, not the people's worth.
 The Catholic church say's that you can confess to one of there BPG and you will be forgiven; "No matter your sin"!
-Kick down some cash orn gold something for you Beggar Preacher God and you will be forgiven.
+Kick down some cash or gold, "something for your Beggar Preacher God", and you will be forgiven.
 Bypassing Jesus.
 How utterly stupid which is it.
 This is unforgivable and a sin. along with the church's hierarchy.
 They are saying they are the only ones with a connection to father and worship and, "pray to Us".

 The church determined what is in your Bible not God.
 And done so to make them rich and to be able to get around mankind's laws as well as Gods.